 We live in a cruel world.
 Violence often seems to be institutionalized and what is worse even celebrated.
 Wars, terrorism and random acts of nastiness pervade the news everyday.
 In all this animals are, among others, the forgotten victims of a fallen age.
 Their cries are muffled by the powerful industries and systems that oppress them and justify their sufferings.

 ‘Again I looked and saw all of the oppression that was taking place under the sun: I saw the tears of the oppressed – and they have no comforter; power was on the side of their oppressors […]’

-What is particularly shocking about animal cruelty is the degree to which most people are completely desensitized to it: our society has effectively normalised behaviours that would normally create a strong sense of indignation through deeply ingrained defence mechanisms.
-As others have so excellently articulated in other articles the professing church often seems to play the role of the passive bystander at best and at worst provides the metaphysical framework for the current situation.
+What is particularly shocking about animal cruelty is the degree to which most people are completely desensitized to it: our society has effectively normalized behaviours that would normally create a strong sense of indignation through deeply ingrained defence mechanisms.
+As others have so excellently articulated in other articles, the professing church often seems to play the role of the passive bystander at best, and at worst provides the metaphysical framework for the current situation.

 2. The Crucified God